-Saving Money on Disney Family Vacationsby Adrienne Krock, staff writer
+Saving Money on Disney Family Vacationsby Adrienne Krock, contributing writer

 The Disney resorts provide guests with premium vacation experiences.
 However, with premium experience often comes a premium price.
 Many visitors carefully plan their vacation budgets and diligently save their pennies to make the magic happen for their families.
 This week we asked our Parenting Panel: How do you save money and cut costs on your Disney destination vacations?